falcong/biobj-simplex/README.md

 Installation
 ------------

-You first need to install Coin-OR's CLP and OSI:
+You first need to install CMake, Coin-OR's CLP and OSI:
-`apt-get install coinor-libclp1 coinor-libclp-dev coinor-libcoinutils3 coinor-libcoinutils-dev coinor-libosi1 coinor-libosi-dev`
+`apt-get install cmake coinor-libclp1 coinor-libclp-dev coinor-libcoinutils3 coinor-libcoinutils-dev coinor-libosi1 coinor-libosi-dev`

 Then:
 `cd your_work_dir`